 Escape the bugs when entertaining friends and family with this DIY screen house.
 This stand-alone screened in structure is the perfect outdoor hangout for friends, family or just some quiet solo time.

 Keep the doors open for a refreshing breeze in the fall or close them up in summer to keep mosquitoes at bay.

 You don’t have to let the blazing sun or drippy weather drive you indoors.
 This simple covered pergola will keep you and your guests comfortable in any weather.
 The shade it offers your patio will make you the envy of your neighbors.

 This small deck, one of our favorite DIY backyard ideas, is packed with features: composite decking, cantilevered seating nooks, a cedar pergola, custom railing and cascading stairs.

 DIY Patio Planter

 A hardscape wall in your yard doesn’t have to lack flowers or vegetable plants.
 The wall butting up to the patio serves double duty as a beautiful garden planter.
-A yard wall planter is an easy DIY project.
-Here are some plans to build patio wall planters yourself.
+A yard wall planter is one of our easiest DIY backyard ideas.

 DIY Mixed-Medium Garden Trellis